How to run faster and longer

 In conclusion, i hope through my contribution and experience that i shared, you can get some useful things in order to improve your speed and endurance in your run, good luck!

-- how to run faster 40 yard dash
+- how to do 40 yard dash

-- how to run faster and longer
+- how to increase performance

 - speed training